Gene Tenace: Oakland Athletics (1969–1976)

 He put himself in the spotlight once again in Game 1 of the 1972 World Series when the Athletics faced the Cincinnati Reds.
 He became the first player to hit home runs in his first two World Series at bats and drove in all three runs in the A's 3–2 victory.
 Prior to Tenace's feat, only eight other players had homered in their first World Series at bat.
 In Game 4, the A's were losing 2–1, with their only run to that point coming on Tenace's solo home run.
 A ninth-inning one-out rally consisting of four singles, with Tenace's the second and the rest coming from pinch hitters, won the game against Cincinnati's ace relief pitcher, Clay Carroll.
 He hit a three-run home run in the A's Game 5 loss.
-Before Game 6 of the 1972 Series, he was the target of a death threat.
+Before Game 6 of the 1972 Series, he was the target of a death threat; an intoxicated Reds fan tried to enter the game with a loaded gun in his pocket, threatening to shoot Tenace if he hit another home run.
 In Game 7, he was once again the hero, driving in two runs in a 3–2 victory for Oakland.
 In total, he went 8-for-23 in the Series, with four home runs and 9 RBI to earn the World Series Most Valuable Player Award.